 Obligate Intracellular Parasites

-Obligate intracellular parasites are organisms that can only reproduce and survive within the cells of a host.
-They rely on the host's cellular machinery for their metabolic processes and replication, making them dependent on the host for their life cycle.
-This characteristic is crucial for understanding their biology and the challenges they pose in terms of treatment and control.
+Obligate intracellular parasites are organisms that can only survive and reproduce within the cells of a host.
+They rely entirely on the host's cellular machinery for energy and nutrients, making them dependent on living cells for their life cycle.